yeslogic/prince-docs/docs/graphics.md

 Prince understands CSS [basic color keywords](css-color-names.md#basic-color-keywords) as well as the list of [extended color keywords](css-color-names.md#extended-color-keywords) from the [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/#named-colors).
 It also supports the keywords `transparent` and `currentColor`.

-Prince follows the CSS Level 4 syntax for the color functions.
+Prince follows the [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/) syntax for the color functions.
 However, for legacy reasons Prince also understands the legacy comma-separated values of the legacy color syntax.
 Also the legacy functions `rgba()` and `hsla()` are still supported.

 ### RGB(A)